 The Reorder Point Formula

 If you want to know how to calculate the reorder point, the formula for reorder point calculation is, quite simply, the sum of the lead time demand and safety stock.
-When you manage your inventory with SOS Inventory software, SOS will automatically calculate them of all your materials for you.
+When you manage your inventory with SOS Inventory software, SOS will automatically calculate them for all your materials.

 If you are still working on spreadsheets, you will determine each product’s reorder point manually.

 A: If you order the same amount of inventory in the same period of time every time you order, that’s fixed reordering.
 This method is not feasible for most business types.

 Q: What is a minimum or maximum reorder point?

 A: The minimum reorder point is the least amount of inventory you can have on hand in order to replenish inventory before running out.
 The quantity to be ordered is the amount it takes to reach the maximum quantity when added to the minimum amount.

 A: If demand is relatively the same throughout the year, theoretically your business can replenish inventory after the same period of time passes each time you order.

 Q: What is dynamic reordering?

 A: Demand can fluctuate throughout the year and ordering behavior must update to stay in line with demand.
 Dynamic reorder points can be determined by periodically recalculating minimum quantity levels according to increases in sales or predictions based on historical data.